Vietnam.vn - Nền tảng quảng bá Việt Nam

 The shimmering dance of the Ly Dynasty Zen sect

-Buddhist dances appear on the screen, next to models and artifacts, making Buddhist life during the Ly Dynasty seem more alive.
+Buddhist dances appear on the screen, next to models and artifacts, making Buddhist life during the Ly Dynasty seem more vivid.

 Báo Thanh niênBáo Thanh niên17/05/2025

-When images of Zen dances appear, moving to the music on the walls of the National Museum of History, the feeling of Buddhism in the Ly Dynasty becomes much closer to the public.
-Those images are part of the thematic exhibition "Zen Dance - Buddhist Art of the Ly Dynasty: Heritage and Technology", organized by the museum and the Institute of Asian Civilizations.
+When the images of Zen dances appear, moving to the music on the wall of the National History Museum, the feeling of Buddhism in the Ly Dynasty becomes much closer to the public.
+Those images are part of the thematic exhibition "Zen Dances - Buddhist Art of the Ly Dynasty: Heritage and Technology", organized by the museum and the Institute of Asian Civilizations.

 Dance "extracted" from the foundation

-Recreating "static" artifacts into moving stories is not unfamiliar to Associate Professor, Dr. Bui Minh Tri, Director of the Institute of Asian Civilization Studies.
-When he was Director of the Institute of Imperial Citadel Studies, he once told the story of the hobby of keeping ornamental birds in the Thang Long Imperial Citadel through images after the bird cage artifact was discovered by archaeologists.
+Recreating "static" artifacts into moving stories is not unfamiliar to Associate Professor Dr. Bui Minh Tri, Director of the Institute of Asian Civilization Studies.
+When he was Director of the Institute of Imperial Citadel Studies, he once told the story of the hobby of keeping ornamental birds in the Imperial Citadel of Thang Long through images after the bird cage artifact was discovered by archaeologists.

 Lung linh vũ khúc thiền môn thời Lý - Ảnh 1.